- Chart

 Threats

-- Changes in government regulations and incentives
+- Changes in government regulations or incentive programs

 Competitors and Market Share